 Have you ever heard the phrase “holistic nutrition” before?
-The term refers to a type of wellness that’s focused on a whole-life approach to being healthy—and we have a Holistic Health Practitioner who will help you with just that.
+The term refers to a type of wellness that’s focused on a whole-life approach to being healthy—and we have a Functional Nutrition Practitioner who will help you with just that.

 Instead of experts taking a one-size-fits-all approach to your health, our Holistic Health Practitioner can craft a specific overall plan based on your likes, dislikes as well as lifestyle (allergies, too).
 Plus, you won’t just go home with a prescription—you’ll have guidance and support from start to finish.
 “It’s like having a food trainer instead of a personal trainer—your personal food coach to give you a gentle push,” says Neda Smith, owner of Gut Harmony and Functional Diagnostic Nutrition Practitioner as well as Colon Hydrotherapist.